smerrell/blog/content/posts/Azure-DevOps-Pipelines-With-Functions.md

 ---
 title: "Azure DevOps Exploration"
+description: "Deploy an Azure Function using Azure Pipelines"
-date: 2018-09-29T11:29:53-06:00
+date: 2018-11-10T16:13:53-07:00
-draft: true
+tags: ["Azure Functions", "DevOps"]
+categories:
+  - DevOps
+  - Software
 ---

 Building software has always been a hassle.
 Over the years, the effort it takes to create a reliable build system has decreased drastically.
-Tools like [Travis CI](https://travis-ci.org) dramatically cut down the time and effort it takes to go from no build to a functioning continuous integration pipeline.
-I've tried a few CI applications from Travis, AppVeyor, and TeamCity.
-One CI application I had not tried, though, was Visual Studio Team Services  — better known as VSTS.
+Tools like [Travis CI](https://travis-ci.org) dramatically reduce the time and effort it takes to go from nothing to a functioning continuous integration pipeline.
+I've tried a few CI tools like Travis, AppVeyor, and TeamCity.
+One CI application I had not tried, was Visual Studio Team Services  — better known as VSTS.
 Microsoft rebranded VSTS to Azure DevOps in September, so what better time to give Azure DevOps a try?

-In order to test out Azure DevOps, I need a project.
-Luckily, I had one in mind — a Pomodoro application I have been writing for my Mac.
+In order to test out Azure DevOps, I needed a project.
+Luckily, I had one — a Pomodoro application I have been writing for my Mac.
 Right now, the app tracks how many pomodoros I've completed in memory.
-Instead of trying to store the completed pomodoros locally, why not push those events into an Azure Function?
-The function would then save that information into Azure Table Storage.
+Instead of trying to store the completed pomodoros locally, why not push those events into an Azure Function where it could save that information into Azure Table Storage?
 With a project in mind, I got started.

 ## What is Azure DevOps?